namigabbasov/Publications/README.md

 # **Publications Repository**

 ## **Overview**
 This repository serves as a centralized location for replication files and supplementary materials associated with research papers published in peer-reviewed journals.
-I move all replication files and other materials to this repository once a research paper from the "Research Projects" repository or just another research paper is published in peer-reviewed journal.
+I move all replication files and other materials to this repository once a research paper from the "Research Projects" repository or just another research paper is published in a peer-reviewed journal.

 ---